tripathisajal0/Folder-File-Directory/README.md

 - **`models/item.js`**: Mongoose schema for managing items (files and folders).
 - **`config/`**: Contains configuration files like `.env`.

-URL for the project :- https://folder-file-directory-frontend.onrender.com/          ///paste this url in chrome/any browser
+### URL for the project :- https://folder-file-directory-frontend.onrender.com/